SiliconLabs/wfx-fullMAC-driver/README.md

 with the external host controller over the SPI or SDIO interface.

 WF200 can act as a full-MAC wireless device and WPA2 personal supplicant.
 The firmware exposes a full-MAC API at the IP packet level.
 It also manages WPA2 personal  authentication process as well as automatic roaming.
 This FMAC driver enables a user to use WF200 in this configuration.

+The doxygen documentation of the driver is available through the FMAC_driver_doxygen shorcut.